Filing for Bankruptcy in Richmond, Virginia? Attorney Ellen P. Ray is Ready to Help You!

 Need a Bankruptcy Lawyer in Richmond, Virginia?
 We'll guide you through Chapter 13 or Chapter 7 bankruptcy.

-You want an attorney knowledgeable in consumer and business bankruptcy laws and cases as well as one who knows the nuances of the court system and the trustee’s office to ensure that the process goes smoothly with a more predictable outcome.
+You want an attorney knowledgeable in consumer and business bankruptcy laws and cases, as well as one who knows the nuances of the court system and the trustee’s office, to ensure that the process goes smoothly with a more predictable outcome.

-Get an experienced attorney
+Get an experienced attorney on your side.

-Speak with a lawyer today.
+speak with a lawyer today.

 Chapter 13

-• Any extra work/fees will be discussed at the consultation.
+Any extra work/fees will be discussed at the consultation.

 Chapter 7

-• $1,100.00 is the base fee for a Chapter 7 bankruptcy.
-Complete fees vary based on each individuals case.
+$945Â is the base fee for a Chapter 7 bankruptcy.
+Complete fees vary based on each individual case.

-• This fee does not include court fees or a credit report fee.
+This fee does not include court fees or a credit report fee.
 The court filing fee is currently $338.00.

-• Any extra work or fees will be discussed in full at the initial consultation.
+Any extra work or fees will be discussed in full at the initial consultation.

-Have questions about Bankruptcy Law in Richmond, Virginia?
-Get experienced legal advice today!
+Have Questions About Bankruptcy Law in Richmond, Virginia?
+Get Experienced Legal Advice Today!

 Don't let bankruptcy ruin your life.
 Talk to Attorney Ellen P. Ray and find a solution to pull yourself out of debt.
-Call 804-355-1800 today to schedule a free consultation.
+Call (804) 355-1800 today to schedule a free consultation.

 CHAPTER 13 BANKRUPTCIES